Land tenure

 It determines the holder's rights and responsibilities in connection with their holding.
-The sovereign monarch, known in England as The Crown, held land in its own right.
+The sovereign monarch, known in England as the Crown, held land in its own right.
 All land holders are either its tenants or sub-tenants.
 Tenure signifies a legal relationship between tenant and lord, arranging the duties and rights of tenant and lord in relationship to the land.
 Over history, many different forms of land tenure, i.e., ways of holding land, have been established.

+A land claim is "the pursuit of recognized territorial ownership by a group or individual", usually only used with respect to disputed or unresolved ownership cases.
 A landowner is the holder of the estate in land with the most extensive and exclusive rights of ownership over the territory, simply put, the owner of land.

 Feudal tenure

-The legal concept of land tenure in the Middle Ages has become known as the feudal system that has been widely used throughout what now is Europe, the Middle East and Asia Minor.
+The legal concept of land tenure in the Middle Ages has become known as the feudal system that has been widely used throughout Europe, the Middle East and Asia Minor.
 The lords who received land directly from the Crown, or another landowner, in exchange for certain rights and obligations were called tenants-in-chief.